ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 ![CORE Content Dropdowns](../../img/EditorManual/Art/AssetManifestDropDowns.png "CORE Content Dropdowns"){: .center}

-To use any of these models, simply click and drag one out from the CORE Content a tabnd into the scene or the hierarchy.
+To use any of these models, simply click and drag one out from the CORE Content tab into the scene or the hierarchy.

 ![Drag out Assets](../../img/EditorManual/Art/DragOutAsset.gif "Drag out Assets"){: .center}